Welcome to WSU Kittitas County Extension

 Extension programs utilize volunteer outreach in the areas of 4-H and Master Gardeners.
 These volunteers receive training and educational materials in exchange for service they provide for the Extension Program.

-A total of 142 volunteers spend an estimated 23,563 hours per year at a value of $425,076* to further Extension programs in Kittitas County (*based on Independent Sector Value of Adult Volunteers at $18.04 per hour).
+In 2013 a total of 90 volunteers contributed 5487.9 hours at a value of $123,752* to further Extension programs in Kittitas County (*based on Independent Sector Value of Adult Volunteers at $22.55per hour).

 WSU Extension is a partnership of USDA, WSU, and Kittitas County.
 Our mission is to engage people, organizations and communities to advance knowledge, economic well-being and quality of life by fostering inquiry, learning, and the application of research.